python-bonobo/bonobo/docs/guide/index.rst

 Guides
 ======

-Here are a few guides and best practices to work with bonobo.
+This section will guide you through your journey with Bonobo ETL.

 .. toctree::
     :maxdepth: 2

+    introduction
+    transformations
     graphs
-    transformations
     services
     environment
     purity